The Best 2 Days in Ephesus Itinerary

 Odean Theatre

-The enclosed underground theatre used for meetings and concerts moves to the above-ground after excavation.
+After excavation, the enclosed underground theatre used for meetings and concerts moved to the above-ground.
 I wish I could post all the photos, as deciding which ones they left out is challenging.

 Ephesus Terraced Houses

 The Terraces Houses in Ephesus City, also called ‘Houses of Rich,’ are located on the northern slope of Bülbüldağı Hill, opposite the Hadrian Temple.
-This Ephesus row house design is in the middle of Curetes Street, each terraced house building and room impressively decorated with frescoes and astonishing mosaics.
+This Ephesus row house design is in the middle of Curetes Street.
+Each terraced house building and room is impressively decorated with frescoes and astonishing mosaics.
 Visit the terrace houses on the first day of your two-day Ephesus Itinerary, as shown on the ancient Ephesus map.

-The architecture of a terrace house was the same as those of the baths, built with a heating system by installing clay pipes beneath the floor.
+The architecture of a terrace house was the same as that of the baths, which were built with a heating system by installing clay pipes beneath the floor.
 As seen in the image below, some luxurious imposing mosaic floors remain intact in these Ephesus houses.
 Unfortunately, there is an entrance fee, and the Terrace houses are open daily from 8h00 until 17h00.

 Beautiful Mosaic on the floors of the Terrace houses in Ancient Ephesus